emanuele-toma/handyman/README.md

-# Developer's Toolbox 🧰
+# Handyman 👷

-This GitHub project is a collection of various tools for developers, accessible at [toolbox.dekilab.dev](https://toolbox.dekilab.dev).
+This GitHub project is a collection of various tools for developers, accessible at [handyman.dekilab.dev](https://handyman.dekilab.dev).

 ## Tools 🛠️